slackapi/java-slack-sdk/docs/guides/slash-commands.md

 1. [Verify requests](https://api.slack.com/docs/verifying-requests-from-slack) from Slack
 1. Parse the request body and check if the `command` is the one you'd like to handle
 1. Build a reply message or do whatever you want to do
-1. Respond with 200 OK as an acknowledgment
+1. Respond to the Slack API server with 200 OK as an acknowledgment

 If the response body is empty, the response will be recognized as just an acknowledgment.
 No message will be posted to the channel.